openid-connect

 The authorization code flow is defined in RFC 6749, Section 4.1.
 It involves exchanging an temporary authorization code for an access token, and is typically used by confidential and public clients.

-The following diagram demonstrates the interaction between different entities when you implement this flow using the openid-connect
+The following diagram illustrates the interaction between different entities when you implement the authorization code flow:

 When an incoming request does not contain an access token in its header nor in an appropriate session cookie, the plugin acts as a relying party and redirects to the authorization server to continue the authorization code flow.